 Uses of hexadecimal

-There are several uses for hexadecimals in computing:
+There are several uses of hexadecimals in computing, as outlined below:

 HTML / CSS Colour Codes